 Apply Topical Repellents

 Many topical mosquito repellents on the market contain DEET (N,N-diethyl-meta-toluamide) as their active ingredient.
 While DEET is considered the most effective insect repellent, it may cause side effects ranging from skin irritation to severe neurological damage.
 Instead, try applying a natural essential oil; lemon eucalyptus, lavender, neem and catnip are recommendations.
 Black pepper extract is another option.
 Or rub yourself with a cut onion or citrus peel.
-Treat only exposed skin, not areas that are protected by clothing.
+Treat only exposed skin, not areas protected by clothing.